A Complete Idiot's Guide to Cuba

 If you are visiting Cuba for the first time, it is very useful to know something about a certain key area, so you can better choose the place that mostly responds to your tastes and expectations.

 Every Cuban province has its poles of interest and its tourist places.
-Since this page does not limit itself to describe only areas, but many other things, we will limit ourselves to describe only Havana and Varadero the typical places visited by most newbie tourists.
+Since this page does not limit itself to describe only areas, but many other things, we will limit ourselves to describe only Havana and Varadero the typical places visited by most newbie and tourists in general.

 Varadero

 Varadero can be defined in a few words: about thirty kilometers of pure beach, hotels and tourist shops.
 Two general shopping malls, a natural park, a national aquarium and several restaurants that have nothing out of the ordinary because true quality can only be found in the best all-inclusive hotels.
-Varadero can be compared to the hotel zone of Cancun, Mexico, with the difference that Varadero is less commercial, less developed, more natural and also not exclusively hotel, there is an inhabited area where houses are rented, homes that cannot be sold and, a few years ago, could not be rented either.
+Varadero can be compared to the hotel zone of Cancun, Mexico, with the difference that Varadero is less commercial, less developed, more natural and also not exclusively hotel based, there is an inhabited area where houses are rented.

-Varadero does not have an agro-market because it is almost exclusively a tourist area and does not have a medical office for the population, but, just at the Varadero exit, there is a small town, Santa Marta, where all these services are available.
+Varadero does not have a fruits and vegetables market because it is almost exclusively a tourist area and does not have a medical office for the population, but, just at the Varadero exit, there is a small town, Santa Marta, where all these services are available.
 Since Varadero is only a beach and not a big city like Havana, it is very difficult to get lost and orientation is easy, so no other descriptions are necessary.
 Besides, there is only one area, the beach area, and the tourist looking for private houses will have no difficulty in choosing.

 Havana City